chris-sanders/ansible_k14_deployment/roles/k14/README.md

  * k14_app: The name of the application.
  * k14_helm_repo: The URL for the git repo
  * k14_helm_path: Path within the helm_repo to the chart
- * k14_manifest_files: A list of files in addition to the Helm chart to deploy (see below)

 Main Task
 ---------